Effective Date: January 1, 2023

 We do not provide these access and data portability rights for B2B personal information.

-You have the right to request that we delete any of your personal information that we collected from you and retained, subject to certain exceptions.
-Once we receive and confirm your verifiable consumer request (see Exercising Access, Data Portability, and Deletion Rights ), we will delete (and direct our service providers to delete) your personal information from our records, unless an exception applies.
+You have the right to request that we delete and/or correct any of your personal information that we collected from you and retained, subject to certain exceptions.
+Once we receive and confirm your verifiable consumer request (see Exercising Access, Data Portability, Deletion and Correction Rights), we will delete and/or correct (and direct our service providers to delete and/or correct) your personal information from our records, unless an exception applies.

 Complete the transaction for which we collected the personal information, provide a good or service that you requested, take actions reasonably anticipated within the context of our ongoing business relationship with you, fulfill the terms of a written warranty or product recall conducted in accordance with federal law, or otherwise perform our contract with you.